MinSeok-Pons-Kim/homepage/content/talk/News_KDD2020_HiCOVIDNet/index.md

   region:
   postcode:
   country:
-summary: Our KDD paper on the prediction of inbound COVID-19 confirmed cases received considerable attention from Government (Ministry of Science and ICT) and media coverage in KBS, YTN, MBC, and TJB as well as in many daily newspapers (over 40+).
+summary: Our KDD paper on the prediction of inbound COVID-19 confirmed cases received considerable attention from Government (Ministry of Science and ICT) and media coverage in KBS, YTN, MBC, and TJB as well as in over 40 daily newspapers .
 abstract: